LINBIT/linstor-external-provisioner/README.md

 storage pool that these resources will consume to create storage.
 Please see the class.yaml and pvc.yaml files in the example dir for examples.

-On the successful creation of a PV, a new linstor resource with the same name as the PV is created as well.
+On the successful creation of a PV, a new LINSTOR resource with the same name as the PV is created as well.

 # License